+We currently expect our capital expenditures needs in fiscal 2016 to be in the range of \$22.0 million to \$25.0 million.
+Our capital expenditure in the six months ended September 30, 2015 amounted to \$15.2 million and our capital commitment as at September 30, 2015 was \$4.4 million.
 Based on our current level of operations, we expect that our anticipated cash generated from operating activities, cash and cash equivalents on hand, and use of existing credit facilities will be sufficient to meet our debt repayment obligations, estimated capital expenditures and working capital needs for the next 12 months.
 However, if our lines of credit were to become unavailable for any reason, we would require additional financing to meet our capital expenditures and working capital needs.
-We currently expect our capital expenditures needs in fiscal 2016 to be in the range of \$22.0 million to \$25.0 million.
-Our capital expenditure in the three months ended June 30, 2015 amounted to \$8.6 million and our capital commitment as at June 30, 2015 was \$6.1 million.
 Further, under the current challenging economic and business conditions as discussed under "- Global Economic Conditions" above, there can be no assurance that our business activity would be maintained at the expected level to generate the anticipated cash flows from operations.
 If the current market conditions deteriorate, we may experience a decrease in demand for our services, resulting in our cash flows from operations being lower than anticipated.
 If our cash flows from operations are lower than anticipated, including as a result of the ongoing downturn in the market conditions or otherwise, we may need to obtain additional financing to meet some of our existing debt repayment obligations and pursue certain of our expansion plans.
 Further, we may in the future consider making acquisitions.
 If we have significant growth through acquisitions or require additional operating facilities beyond those currently planned to service new client contracts, we may also need to obtain additional financing.
 We believe in maintaining maximum flexibility when it comes to financing our business.
 We regularly evaluate our current and future financing needs.
 Depending on market conditions, we may access the capital markets to strengthen our capital position, and provide us with additional liquidity for general corporate purposes, which may include capital expenditures acquisitions, refinancing of indebtedness and working capital.
 If current market conditions deteriorate, we may not be able to obtain additional financing or any such additional financing may be available to us on unfavorable terms.
 An inability to pursue additional opportunities will have a material adverse effect on our ability to maintain our desired level of revenue growth in future periods.

-The following table shows our cash flows for the three months ended June 30, 2015 and 2014:
+The following table shows our cash flows for the six months ended September 30, 2015 and 2014:

-Three months ended June 30, 2015 2014 (US dollar 's in millions 5) Net cash provided by operating activities \$ 17.0 \$ 13.2 Net cash (used in) provided by investing activities \$ 32.3 \$ (14.3) Net cash (used in) provided by financing activities \$ (38.1) \$ (2.8)
+Six months ended September 30, 2015 20 2014 (US dollars in millions) Net cash provided by operating activities \$ 43.6 \$ 38.7 Net cash provided by/ (used in) investing activities \$ 23.9 \$ (20.4) Net cash used in financing activities \$ (55.7) \$ (21.0)